salsolatragus/teamscale-timestamp/README.md

 - Gitlab Pipelines
 - Bitbucket Pipelines

-If your environment is not supported, you can manually pass the checked out Git branch via the `--branch` command line switch.
+If your environment is not supported or auto-detection fails, you can manually pass the checked out branch via the `--branch` command line switch.

 # Development

+Please use IntelliJ for development and configure it to run `rust-fmt` on save.
-Under Linux, plesae install `libssl-dev` to obtain OpenSSL headers.
+Under Linux, please install `libssl-dev` to obtain OpenSSL headers.
+Otherwise your compile may fail.